Why We Need to re-teach the Art of the Question

 Conclusion: The Future Belongs to the Inquisitive

-At its best, AI can be a partner in thought—a mirror to our assumptions and a window into new perspectives.
-But for that to happen, we must change not just how we use these systems, but how we teach people to think alongside them.
+At its best, AI can be a partner in thought and a co-creator—a mirror to our assumptions and a window into new perspectives.
+But for that to happen, we must change not just how we use these systems, but how we teach people to think and work alongside them.
+Rephrased, we must change our system first.

 If we continue to ask machines narrow questions, we will continue to receive narrow answers.
-But if we cultivate a generation of thinkers who ask better, braver, more generous questions—questions that cross disciplines, challenge orthodoxies, and consider consequences—we open the door not only to technological intelligence, but to something deeper: intelligent humanity.
+But if we cultivate a generation of thinkers who ask better, braver, more generous questions—questions that cross disciplines, challenge orthodoxies, and consider consequences—we open the door not only to technological intelligence, but to something deeper: integrated intelligence.

-but by those with the deepest questions—and the courage to ask them.
+The future will not be built by those with the quickest answers, but by those with the most difficult questions—and the courage to ask them.

 Next